-There are a lot of cases that your other indicators and even the price chart show you a trader setup, but MACD tells you to wait, and it keeps you from going against the trend and losing money.
+Sometimes your other indicators and even the price chart show you a trader setup, but MACD tells you to wait, and it keeps you from going against the trend and losing money.
 There are also a lot of cases that you want to follow a trend, but MACD tells you that it is too late and the trend is exhausted and may reverse at any time.
-In this article, we will do my best to cover all of these cases and help you use MACD in your trades in the best way.
+In this article, we will do our best to cover all of these cases and help you use MACD in your trades in the best possible way.

 What Is MACD Definition?

-MACD stands for Moving Average Convergence / Divergence.
-MACD is an indicator which is used in technical analysis.
+MACD stands for Moving Average Convergence Divergence.
+MACD is an indicator used in technical analysis.
 This indicator is developed by Gerald Appel who was a trader and market technical analyst.

 MACD is the difference of a 12 and a 26 exponential moving average.
 MACD subtracts the 26-period from the 12-period and the result will be displayed in a single line which is the MACD main line.
 Typical MACD indicators, have one extra line, which is an exponential moving average of the main line.
 This moving average is set to 9 by default and it is called signal line.
 In MetaTrader, the default MACD doesn’t have the main MACD line.
 Instead, it has bars (histogram).
 On other platforms, you can see both the MACD main line and MACD histogram.